 The Lessie Mae Hall Stone Religion and Philosophy Award is presented annually in the spring to the graduating senior with a major in religion who has the highest academic average for all courses in all disciplines through the academic semester preceding the granting of the award.
-A minimum 3.00 average is required.
+A minimum 3.00 GPA is required.

 The Student Art Purchase Prize Award is presented to the student whose work is selected for acquisition by the Library for inclusion in its visual art collection.
-Selection is made by the Art Program faculty and the library director from eligible works exhibited in the annual Student Art Show.
+Selection is made by the Art Department faculty and the library director from eligible works exhibited in the annual Student Art Show

 The Virginia Hicks Sutter Community Service Award is awarded to a full-time student in good standing who has completed the most community service hours both on and off campus.
-The recipient must complete a minimum community service requirement of 16 hours on-campus and 16 hours off-campus.

-The Kevin Teague Outstanding Service Award, based on a nomination/application and faculty committee review process, goes to the Athletic Training or Human Performance student who demonstrates distinguished college, community, and/or professional service above student peers.
+The Kevin Teague Outstanding Service Award, based on a nomination/application and faculty committee review process, goes to the athletic training or human performance student who demonstrates distinguished college, community, and/or professional service above student peers.

-The Frank T. Thompson Award for Creativity is given each year by the Huntingdon Publications Union to the senior who has demonstrated the greatest creativity in work on The Gargoyle, Bells and Pomegranates, or The Prelude.
+The Frank T. Thompson Award for Creativity is given each year to the senior who has demonstrated the greatest creativity in work on The Gargoyle, Bells and Pomegranates, or The Prelude.